tiyan-attirmidzi/tiyan-attirmidzi/README.md

 ### About Me

 - ✨ I'm a Backend (on the way to be a Fullstack) Developer
-- 💼 I'm Currently Working at PT.
-Whalez Digital Teknologi as Backend Developer
+- 💼 I'm Currently Working at myDigiLearn as Backend Developer
 - 🌱 I'm Currently Learning Go-Lang

 ### Github Stats